-To use the PH databases' data for the purposes of this study, all required ethics approvals and access to the study data will be applied for by IQVIA.
-A contract will be signed between the sponsor and each database for the purposes of this study.
-After ethics approval is obtained, IQVIA will provide specifications for data extraction for the purposes of this study to the PH databases.
-Data from the INCREASE trial will be provided by United Therapeutics Corporation, the current owners of the trial data, after a mutual agreement to use this data for the purposes of addressing the research question stated in this protocol.
-UT have granted authorisation to Ferrer for its data use in Marketing Authorisation Applications worldwide.
+To use the PH databases' data for the purposes of this study, all required ethics approvals and access to the study data was applied for by IQVIA.
+A contract has been signed between the sponsor and each database for the purposes of this study.
+After ethics approval obtention, IQVIA will provide specifications for data extraction for the purposes of this study to the PH databases.
+Data from the INCREASE trial is provided by United Therapeutics Corporation (UT), the current owners of the trial data, after a mutual agreement to use this data for the purposes of addressing the research question stated in this protocol.
+UT have granted authorisation to Ferrer for its data use in Marketing Authorisation Applications worldwide and health technology assessment processes.